keras-team/keras-io/guides/md/writing_a_training_loop_from_scratch.md

                 "Training loss (for one batch) at step %d: %.4f"
                 % (step, float(loss_value))
             )
-            print("Seen so far: %s samples" % ((step + 1) * 64))
+            print("Seen so far: %s samples" % ((step + 1) * batch_size))
 ```

 <div class="k-default-codeblock">
 ```
 Start of epoch 0
-Training loss (for one batch) at step 0: 76.3562
+Training loss (for one batch) at step 0: 119.2370
 Seen so far: 64 samples
-Training loss (for one batch) at step 200: 1.3921
+Training loss (for one batch) at step 200: 2.1698
 Seen so far: 12864 samples
-Training loss (for one batch) at step 400: 1.0018
+Training loss (for one batch) at step 400: 1.1696
 Seen so far: 25664 samples
-Training loss (for one batch) at step 600: 0.8904
+Training loss (for one batch) at step 600: 0.8985
 Seen so far: 38464 samples
-Training loss (for one batch) at step 800: 0.8393
-Seen so far: 51264 samples
 ```
 </div>

 <div class="k-default-codeblock">
 ```
 Start of epoch 1
-Training loss (for one batch) at step 0: 0.8572
+Training loss (for one batch) at step 0: 0.9260
 Seen so far: 64 samples
-Training loss (for one batch) at step 200: 0.7616
+Training loss (for one batch) at step 200: 1.3808
 Seen so far: 12864 samples
-Training loss (for one batch) at step 400: 0.8453
+Training loss (for one batch) at step 400: 0.5850
 Seen so far: 25664 samples
-Training loss (for one batch) at step 600: 0.4959
+Training loss (for one batch) at step 600: 0.6255
 Seen so far: 38464 samples
-Training loss (for one batch) at step 800: 0.9363
-Seen so far: 51264 samples

 ```
 </div>